 The Gel Kahana 8 sports a breathable mesh upper that effectively keeps feet cool and dry even in wet and warm conditions.
 The stitched-in synthetic overlays are not intrusive and help create a feeling of security allowing for more stability, support, and confidence on the run.
 The inside of the upper keeps feet comfortable and free from irritation and chafing.

-It seems many expected the shoe to feel heavier, especially for a trail stability shoe which tends to carry more weight, so reveiwers were pleasantly surprised at the actual weight.
+It seems many expected the shoe to feel heavier, especially for a trail stability shoe which tends to carry more weight, so reviewers were pleasantly surprised at the actual weight.
 The men's shoe weighs in at 11.9 oz and the women's at 9.9 oz.
-Stability features can sometimes carry extra heft with the them but ASICS tried to offset this with its TRUSSTIC system that creates stability without added materials.
+Stability features can sometimes carry extra heft with them but ASICS tried to offset this with its TRUSSTIC system that creates stability without added materials.

 The upper features a breathable mesh that appears mostly open except for the well placed synthetic overlays.
 Most are pleased with its ability to keep feet comfortable despite wetter or warmer conditions

 .
 This ventilation allows runners to power through without blisters

 or chafing and enhances the lifespan of the shoe.